 |Return on Assets||=||Profit after Tax / Total Assets|

 From the above illustration, ROA is 0.2 or 20%.
-From this, one can conclude that for every dollar invested in the assets of ABC Co, it results in a profit worth 20 cents.
-In other words, to create 1 unit of profit, 5 units need to be invested in the assets of the company.
+From this, one can conclude that every dollar invested in the assets of ABC Co results in a profit worth 20 cents.
+In other words, to create 1 unit of profit, 5 units need to be invested in the company’s assets.

 Interpretation of Return on Assets (ROA)

 Return on assets is a measure of how effectively a company uses its assets.
-Higher is this figure, better is the utilization of the company’s assets.
-For e.g., a company may earn profits worth 1 million with an investment of 10 million giving ROA of 10%.
-On the other hand, another company can give same profit with an investment of just 5 million, giving a ROA of 20%.
-The second company certainly is utilizing its resources better because although both are generating same profits, the second company is doing it with half the investment.
-It’s easier to generate profits if you pump in the huge amount of money.
+Higher is this figure, the better is the utilization of the company’s assets.
+E.g., a company may earn profits worth 1 million with an investment of 10 million, giving a ROA of 10%.
+On the other hand, another company can provide the same profit with an investment of just 5 million, giving a ROA of 20%.
+The second company certainly utilizes its resources better because although both are generating the same profits, the second company is doing it with half the investment.
+It’s easier to generate profits if you pump in a huge amount of money.
 But one needs to consider the cost of capital and the opportunity cost as well with every investment being made.

-Thus, investors can use ROA figure to analyze which company has efficient utilization and thus make an informed choice before investing in a company.
+Thus, investors can use the ROA figure to analyze which company has efficient utilization and make an informed choice before investing in a company.
 One can even compare ROA for a company over a period of 5-10 years.
-An increasing ROA suggests profitability of the company is increasing.
-On the other hand, a decreasing ROA can be an indication that company’s performance is deteriorating.
+An increasing ROA suggests the profitability of the company is increasing.
+On the other hand, a decreasing ROA can indicate that the company’s performance is deteriorating.